Written by Noreen Heron,

 I think of a friend’s memorable job pursuit story.
 She was interviewing for a position at a radio station called “The Rock.”
 This creative individual walked up and down Chicago alleys looking for the biggest rock that she could find.
 She found one, tied her resume and a balloon to it, and added a card saying that she would “Raise the station to new heights.”
 Genius.

-Now we have decided to have a meeting.
+Imagine you’ve made it to the top of my list.
 When I ask you for an interview, don’t say, “I can fit you in on Tuesday” or “With my schedule, Wednesday works well for me.”
-As an agency publicist, I am always interviewing for work just like you are.
+As an agency publicist, I am always interviewing for work, just like you are.
 If I told potential clients that they should go by my schedule, as opposed to fitting into theirs, my agency would have closed years ago.

 Don’t bother taking an internship, or a job, unless you understand that it is an opportunity to really see if it is a good career fit for you, and are willing to do the required work.
 If you are taking on an internship just for class credit, not because you are truly interested, you are taking up someone else’s opportunity whose goal it may be to work in the industry.

-You can have an interest in a field and find that doing it day to day informs you that it isn’t what you want career-wise.
-That’s great!
-Internships are supposed to be educational in the same way a college course is.
-For that reason, internships are a great trial to find your career path.
+If you find that doing the day to day work of your role isn’t what you want career-wise – great!
+Internships are supposed to be educational in the same way a college course is – give it your best anyway.

 Gratitude in our world is an unfortunate waning sentiment.
 A handwritten thank you means so much.